tulasiram58827/craft_tflite/README.md

 This is the github repository for converting craft pretrained model to tflite version and to provide an inference code using the tflite model.

-Please find the original paper [here](https://arxiv.org/abs/1904.01941)
+The CRAFT model is proposed in this [paper](https://arxiv.org/abs/1904.01941).

 # About CRAFT

-PyTorch implementation for CRAFT text detector that effectively detect text area by exploring each character region and affinity between characters.
+The CRAFT model is a text detector that effectively detect text area by exploring each character region and affinity between characters.
 The bounding box of texts are obtained by simply finding minimum bounding rectangles on binary map after thresholding character region and affinity scores.

 ### About the files